 What four things does Kennedy call the common enemies of man?

-Likewise, people ask, what Does Kennedy believe are the common enemies of man?
+Just so, what Does Kennedy believe are the common enemies of man?

 Kennedy identified “tyranny, poverty, disease, and war itself” as the common enemies of man.
 To defeat these enemies, government power would have to be expanded to form a “global alliance, North and South, East and West,” so that everyone could enjoy a “more fruitful life for all mankind”.

-Also to know, what are the three common enemies of man Kennedy mentioned in his inaugural address?
+Similarly, you may ask, what are the three common enemies of man Kennedy mentioned in his inaugural address?

 Again, after exhorting "both sides" to action, he calls on all of "us" "to bear the burden of a long twilight struggle against the common enemies of man: tyranny, poverty, disease, and war itself," though the phrase "long twilight struggle" came to be associated with the cold war struggle against communism.